Can You Tile Over Drywall Compound?

 5. Choose the Mortar

 Thinset mortar comes in two colors: white and gray.
 Choosing the right color depends on the grout that will be used.
-White thinset is ideal for use with light grout.
-Gray thinset is more suitable when dark grout is used.
-Thinset is available in a pre-mixed or dry powder form.
+White thinset mortar is ideal for use with light grout.
+Gray thinset mortar is more suitable when dark grout is used.
+Thinset mortar is available in a pre-mixed or dry powder form.

 6. Tile the Drywall